aymanalqadhi/tikpp/README.md

 - Fully asynchronous (Callbacks/Futures/Coroutines supported via Boost.Asio completion tokens)
 - No RTTI is being used in the library (Templates!)
 - No expcetions are being used
+- Support for API v1/v2 protocols
+- Support for API-SSL

 ### Getting started
 ##### Creating an API connection: